abeebyekeen/subtimizer/README.md

 ### 12. ipSAE Evaluation

-Perform interface-based Structure-Activity Relationship (ipSAE) analysis on the folded structures.
+Perform a secondary interface evaluation on the folded structures using the ipSAE metric.

 1. **Prerequisite**: Download [ipSAE](https://github.com/dunbracklab/IPSAE) and add it to your PATH:
    ```bash